+The structure of the Society of Friends in Yorkshire was first formalised in 1669.
 The boundaries of five pre-existing Monthly Meetings were broken down and re-formed into 14 smaller units, ranging from Owstwick in the Holderness peninsular, to Richmond in the Yorkshire Dales, and Balby on the southern edge of the region.
 A pyramid structure of Meetings at local, regional and national levels was devised as part of this process of transition from a spontaneous movement to a formal society.
 These included:

 - Meetings for Worship, with Preparative (or business) Meetings